Hands-on Activity Creative Engineering Design:

 Introduction/Motivation

 Motor vehicle collisions account for 1.3 million deaths globally each year, while another 20-50 million people are injured or disabled in vehicle accidents.
 More than half of the collisions are caused by people who are 15-40 years old.
 Engineers are constantly innovating and designing ways to enhance passenger safety.
-Engineers are guided by the steps of the engineering design process to improve all aspects of vehicle design, including materials durability, biodegradability, strength and rigidity, etc. Take a look at this video.
+Engineers are guided by the steps of the engineering design process to improve all aspects of vehicle design, including materials' durability, biodegradability, strength, rigidity, etc. Take a look at this video.

-(Show students the 1:35-minute “Buckle Up PSA” YouTube video, which shows many slow-motion vehicle crash tests with dummies inside, provides accident statistics, and briefly recaps how vehicle safety features (car seats, boosters and seat belts) added over the years have saved lives; at https://goo.gl/JyJ6ws.)
+Show students the 1:35-minute “Buckle Up" PSA video, which shows many slow-motion vehicle crash tests with dummies inside, provides accident statistics, and briefly recaps how vehicle safety features (car seats, boosters, and seat belts) added over the years have saved lives.

-Today you are next-generation engineers and you are challenged to come up with the next best design for a vehicle passenger compartment and/or safety features to keep the “passenger egg” safe during a front-end collision, with minimal vehicle damage.
+Today you are collaborating as automotive engineering teams to create the design of the future for a vehicle passenger compartment and car safety features to keep a “passenger egg” safe and unbroken during a front-end collision test and with minimal vehicle damage.
 You will use the Engineering Design Process to complete this challenge.
+Be creative and have fun!

 Procedure